w5xd/PacketRainGauge/README.md

 radio.)
 I have not attempted to measure either of these, nor brainstorm any additional rate limits.
 However, I have measured that the on-the-air length of a packet is under 3 milliseconds.
 And I have observed that the system reliably telemeters 1 packet every 3 seconds as the calibrated cylinder calibration test begins.
-That corresponds to a rainfall rate of about 7 inches per hour.
-If your raingauge experiences more than 7 inches per hour and you are in the vicinity, then you have more serious problems than whether the raingauge can keep up.
+The actual limit is likely much faster than that.
+A bucket dump every 3 seconds corresponds to a rainfall rate of about 7 inches per hour.
+If your raingauge
+experiences more than 7 inches per hour and you are in the vicinity, then you have more serious problems than whether the raingauge can keep up.